stereolabs/zed-hub-examples/tutorials/tutorial_06_custom_stream/README.md

 ### Initialization

 Init IOT to enable communications with the cloud.
-Note that the cloud is init with a ZED pointer p_zed.
+Note that the cloud is initialized with a ZED pointer p_zed.

 ```cpp
     // Create camera object